 The economizer controller used on electromechanical units is a Siemens POL224, which is to be located in the RTU base unit's control box.
-See Fig. 45 for a button description for the POL224 controller.
-Refer to the unit dimensional drawings for the location of the control box access panel.
+See Fig. 46 for button description of the POL224 controller.
+Refer to the unit dimensional drawing for the location of the control box access panel.